Skip to main content

 Prerequisites

-• The app-config.yaml file is configured with environment-specific hostnames and targets.
+• The app-config.yaml file is configured with environment-specific hostnames, target and tokens.
+To learn more about Backstage configuration files, see Backstage Configuration Files.

 • A GitHub repository is available if using repository-based YAML files.